landry-lab/landry-lab.github.io/README.md

-# thelandrylab.github.io
+# landry-lab.github.io

-The Landry Lab
+This generates the [website](https://landry-lab.github.io) for the Landry Lab.